lucywu94/Group10-hedonometer-project/README.md

 ![Bootstrap 2010](figures/bootstrap_distribution_2010s.png)

 ![Bootstrap 2020](figures/bootstrap_distribution_2020s.png)
+We applied bootstrap resampling with 2,000 iterations to estimate the mean happiness score for each year and to calculate 95% confidence intervals.

 These figures show the bootstrap distributions of the mean happiness score for New York Times headlines in 2000, 2010, and 2020.
 Bootstrapping resamples the data repeatedly to create an estimation for how stable the average happiness score is for each year, and to estimate how much the mean happiness score could vary.
 The symmetric shapes of these distributions indicate that the estimated happiness scores are stable and reliable.